This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Variations

 🍒 Different fruits: Use any type of fruit you like for the filling.
 You'll need about five cups.
 Canned fruit that is already soft will not need a long bake.
-The bake will infuse spices throughout the filling.

 Raisins, dark or golden, currants, and chopped dates, are also good choices.